 If you were to ask a D&O claim analyst or adjuster what is the number 1 most rejected claim, the answer would be claims seeking “bodily Injury and/or property damages.”
 The reason for this is twofold.
 First, “bodily injury” and “property damage” claims are normally covered under a general liability policy, subject to other terms and conditions of those policies.
 The most common misunderstanding of insureds is that if the damage is the result of a board decision or misconduct, it should be covered.
 However, if the damage is only bodily injury or property damage, they must look to the general liability policy.
+They must also look into contacting a lawyer like the people at PM Law Firm, just in case something can be done about the injury/injuries they have sustained from their accident.
 This can be exemplified as follows:

 |Board Decision||Damage or Demand||Potential Coverage|